cegrif01/geocoding/Blog.md

 ```

+# The Domain:

 First we'll start with the Domain directory.
-I like to use datastructures because they are more descriptive than PHP arrays.
-At the time of this writing, C# and Java both have records which are basically structs (readonly data containers with no actual functionality).
-I started my career as an embedded
-C programmer so the concept of using structs feels more natural for me.
+I like to use data structures because they are more descriptive than PHP arrays.
+At the time of this writing, C# and Java both have records which are basically readonly structs (readonly data containers with no actual functionality).
+I started my career as an embedded C programmer so the concept of using structs feels more natural for me.
 Even if you don't like the idea of structs, they play
 more of a background role in this software package.
 It's a great way to figure out what data is needed.
 It also separates data from functionality.

 All the fields are readonly because we want our structs (or records) to be immutable.
-If this needs to be modified, we will instantiate
-a new copy of this struct and return it.
+If this needs to be modified, we will instantiate a new copy of this struct and return it.

-AddressStruct (or you could name it AddressRecord):
+**AddressStruct (or you could name it AddressRecord):**

 ```
 <?php